Department of the Environment Heritage and Local Government (DEHLG)

 Enjoy !

-Click above to view and/or download PDF File
+Click the Link above to read/download PDF File (223 Kb)

 In order to make full sense of all that is happening, and is intended to happen in the not too distant future … there are a few other Legal Instruments, related to the two listed, which also need to be consulted … but that is an exercise meant for masochists !